-Eugene Commins to Receive First J.D.
-Jackson Excellence in Graduate Education Award
+Eugene Commins Named First AAPT J.D.
+Jackson Excellence in Graduate Education Awardee

-College Park, Maryland, United States, January 28, 2010-The American Association of Physics Teachers (AAPT) will present the first J. D. Jackson Excellence in Graduate Education Award to Eugene Commins, physics professor emeritus at the University of California, Berkeley.
-His remarks, Some Personal Reflections on Physics Graduate Education, will present a picture of his life as a graduate student and then as an instructor in the Columbia University Physics Department of the 1950s.
-He will discuss how those early experiences influenced his subsequent experiences as a mentor of Berkeley physics graduate students during the last five decades.
+College Park, Maryland, United States, October 29, 2009-The American Association of Physics Teachers (AAPT) announced today that the first AAPT J. D. Jackson Excellence in Graduate Education Award winner is Eugene Commins, physics professor emeritus at the University of California, Berkeley.
+This award is given in recognition of contributions to graduate physics education and awardees are chosen for their extraordinary accomplishments in communicating the excitement of physics to their students.

-This prestigious award will be presented to Commins at the Ceremonial Session of the 2010 Joint APS/AAPT Winter Meeting at the Washington Marriott Wardman Park in Washington, DC, on Monday, February 15 at 1:30 pm.
+This prestigious award will be presented to Commins at a Ceremonial Session of the AAPT Winter Meeting at the Washington Marriott Wardman Park in Washington, DC, on Monday, February 15, 2010.